eska5/GitHub-Api/README.md

 # Error Handling
 Server should respond if given username does not exist or if there is a typing error.
 In user querry there was an error when there were no repositories, but account was present.
 If this error is present field languages will return `null`.
-Server runs in debug mode just to format the data.